+65 6659 8878Same-Day Quote

 Key Stat

-Singapore's NEWater plants produce over 130 million gallons per day — providing approximately 40% of Singapore's total water demand.
-NEWater supplied to semiconductor and electronics fabs is further purified to ultra-pure water (UPW) standards with conductivity below 0.056 μS/cm (resistivity >18 MΩ·cm).
-Monitoring the purity of that water requires instruments with a sensitivity that makes standard laboratory conductivity meters look crude.
+Singapore's NEWater plants produce over 130 million gallons per day, approximately 40% of total water demand.
+NEWater supplied to semiconductor and electronics fabs is further purified to ultra-pure water (UPW) standards with conductivity below 0.056 μS/cm (resistivity >18 MΩ·cm), a purity level that requires instruments far more sensitive than standard laboratory conductivity meters.

-Online pH measurement for water treatment requires electrodes with fast response, low maintenance requirements, and compatibility with automatic cleaning systems (some installations use ultrasonic or jet-spray cleaners to keep electrodes free of fouling).
-Calibration is the Achilles heel of pH measurement: glass pH electrodes drift, and the drift is temperature-dependent.
-Daily two-point calibration using certified pH buffer solutions (NIST-traceable, within expiry date) is the minimum for treatment plant critical measurement points.
+Online pH measurement requires electrodes with fast response, low maintenance, and compatibility with automatic cleaning systems (some installations use ultrasonic or jet-spray cleaners to keep electrodes free of fouling).
+Calibration is the Achilles heel of pH measurement: glass electrodes drift, and the drift is temperature-dependent.
+Daily two-point calibration using certified pH buffer solutions (NIST-traceable, within expiry date) is the minimum at treatment plant critical measurement points.

-Turbidity is the primary indicator of particle removal effectiveness through filtration.
-It is measured in NTU (Nephelometric Turbidity Units) using a nephelometer — an instrument that measures light scattered at 90° from a light source by particles in the water sample.
-Singapore's stringent turbidity target (below 0.1 NTU at treatment plant outlet) means that sensitive, low-range turbidimeters are required — instruments capable of reliably resolving readings at the 0.001–0.100 NTU range.
+Turbidity is the primary indicator of particle removal effectiveness through filtration, measured in NTU (Nephelometric Turbidity Units) using a nephelometer, an instrument that measures light scattered at 90° from a light source by particles in the water sample.
+Singapore's stringent turbidity target (below 0.1 NTU at treatment plant outlet) means sensitive, low-range turbidimeters capable of reliably resolving readings at the 0.001–0.100 NTU range are required.

-Daily calibration against a certified formazin primary standard is industry practice.
-The formazin standard itself must have a certified concentration — not prepared from commercial turbidity standard solutions that have exceeded their shelf life or been contaminated.
+Daily calibration against a certified formazin primary standard is industry practice, and the standard itself must have a certified concentration, not one prepared from turbidity standard solutions that have exceeded shelf life or been contaminated.

 Conductivity measures the ability of water to conduct electrical current, which is a function of dissolved ion concentration.
 For water treatment purposes, conductivity is used as: a quick check on overall dissolved solids (TDS), an RO membrane performance indicator (the conductivity ratio across the membrane indicates rejection rate), and a distribution system monitoring parameter (unexpected changes in conductivity can indicate contamination events).

-Conductivity instruments require temperature compensation (conductivity increases approximately 2% per °C), and electrode calibration against a certified conductivity standard solution.
-For ultra-pure water applications (NEWater fed to semiconductor fabs), conductivity measurement at the sub-μS/cm level requires high-sensitivity cells and ultrapure reference standards.
-Our calibration instruments and our calibration laboratory can support conductivity instrument verification across the full range from drinking water to UPW applications.
+Conductivity instruments require temperature compensation (roughly 2% per °C) and electrode calibration against a certified conductivity standard.
+For ultra-pure water applications (NEWater fed to semiconductor fabs), sub-μS/cm measurement requires high-sensitivity cells and ultrapure reference standards.
+Our calibration instruments and calibration laboratory support conductivity instrument verification from drinking water to UPW applications.

 Chlorination is the primary disinfection method in Singapore's water treatment system.
-Free chlorine residual must be maintained throughout the distribution system: PUB's standards require a minimum of 0.2 mg/L at the point of supply to consumers, with the treatment plant output typically maintained at 0.5–1.0 mg/L to ensure adequate residual through the distribution network.
+Free chlorine residual must be maintained throughout the distribution system: PUB requires a minimum of 0.2 mg/L at the point of supply, with treatment plant output typically maintained at 0.5–1.0 mg/L to ensure adequate residual through the network.

-Online chlorine residual measurement typically uses amperometric or colorimetric sensors.
-Grab-sample verification using DPD colorimetric methods (a portable spectrophotometer or comparator) is used to validate online readings.
-The colorimetric standards used for DPD verification must be within their expiry dates and the measurement performed at the correct temperature range.
+Online chlorine residual measurement typically uses amperometric or colorimetric sensors, with grab-sample verification via DPD colorimetric methods (a portable spectrophotometer or comparator) used to validate online readings.
+DPD standards must be within their expiry dates, with measurement performed at the correct temperature.

 Pro Tip

-When verifying online chlorine analysers against grab samples, collect the grab sample immediately from the online analyser's sample line — not from a separate tap.
-Chlorine residual degrades rapidly on exposure to light, air, and container surfaces.
-A grab sample collected even 2 minutes before analysis can show significantly lower chlorine than the online analyser is reading from a continuously flowing sample stream — making the online instrument appear to be reading high when it may actually be more accurate than the grab sample.
+When verifying online chlorine analysers against grab samples, collect the grab sample immediately from the analyser's sample line, not a separate tap.
+Chlorine residual degrades rapidly on exposure to light, air, and container surfaces, so a sample collected even 2 minutes before analysis can read significantly lower than the online analyser reading from a continuously flowing stream, making the online instrument appear high when it may actually be more accurate.

 PUB's operational framework for water treatment plants requires continuous data recording and SCADA (Supervisory Control and Data Acquisition) integration.
-Every online instrument must provide continuous output — typically 4-20mA analogue or digital (Modbus, HART, Profibus) — that feeds into the plant SCADA for real-time monitoring, alarm management, and long-term data archiving.
+Every online instrument must provide continuous output, typically 4-20mA analogue or digital (Modbus, HART, Profibus), feeding the plant SCADA for real-time monitoring, alarm management, and long-term data archiving.

 The calibration records for all instruments in a PUB-connected treatment plant are part of the plant's quality management documentation.
 These records must demonstrate:

-This is a sophisticated calibration management discipline — comparable to what is required in pharmaceutical manufacturing or semiconductor production.
-The SAC-SINGLAS accredited calibration services from Unitest provide the traceable documentation that PUB's quality systems require.
+This is a sophisticated calibration management discipline, comparable to what pharmaceutical manufacturing or semiconductor production requires.
+Our SAC-SINGLAS accredited calibration services provide the traceable documentation PUB's quality systems require.

 Watch Out

-Reference standard solutions used for calibration of pH, turbidity, and conductivity instruments have shelf lives after opening.
-A pH buffer solution opened six months ago and stored at an inconsistent temperature may have drifted significantly from its certified value.
-Using degraded calibration standards to calibrate online instruments is equivalent to using an uncalibrated instrument — your calibration is only as good as your reference.
-Always use certified, in-date standards from a reputable supplier and replace after opening per the manufacturer's recommendation.
+Reference standard solutions used for calibrating pH, turbidity, and conductivity instruments have shelf lives after opening.
+A pH buffer opened six months ago and stored at an inconsistent temperature may have drifted significantly from its certified value, and calibrating with degraded standards is equivalent to using an uncalibrated instrument.
+Your calibration is only as good as your reference: use certified, in-date standards from a reputable supplier and replace them per the manufacturer's recommendation.

-Beyond potable water treatment, Singapore's industrial sector — Jurong Island chemical plants, semiconductor fabs, food manufacturers, hospital complexes — generates trade effluent that must meet PUB's Trade Effluent Discharge Standards before discharge to the sewer.
-Monitoring and measuring trade effluent quality is a regulatory obligation under the Sewerage and Drainage (Trade Effluent) Regulations.
+Beyond potable water treatment, Singapore's industrial sector, Jurong Island chemical plants, semiconductor fabs, food manufacturers, hospital complexes, generates trade effluent that must meet PUB's Trade Effluent Discharge Standards before discharge to the sewer, a regulatory obligation under the Sewerage and Drainage (Trade Effluent) Regulations.

 Key parameters monitored for trade effluent compliance include pH, BOD, COD, SS (suspended solids), heavy metals, and specific pollutants depending on the industry.
 Industrial operators must maintain calibrated instruments for monitoring at the point of discharge, with records available for PUB inspection.
 Our environmental meters range and calibrators include instruments suitable for industrial trade effluent monitoring.

-Water treatment instrumentation Singapore PUB requirements reflect the extraordinary care that Singapore takes with its most critical infrastructure. pH, turbidity, conductivity, and chlorine residual monitoring with calibrated, traceable instruments and documented calibration records is not optional for Singapore water treatment operators — it is the technical foundation of the water security that the nation depends on.
+Water treatment instrumentation Singapore PUB requirements reflect the extraordinary care Singapore takes with its most critical infrastructure. pH, turbidity, conductivity, and chlorine residual monitoring with calibrated, traceable instruments and documented records is not optional for Singapore water treatment operators; it is the technical foundation of the water security the nation depends on.

 Unitest Instruments supplies and provides SAC-SINGLAS accredited calibration services for the instruments used in Singapore's water quality monitoring applications.
 Our environmental meters and calibration instrument ranges cover the measurement needs of water treatment operators from municipal plants to industrial facilities.
 Contact our team to discuss your plant's specific instrumentation and calibration requirements.